pdjr-signalk-plugins/ais-reporter/README.md

 ### Differentiate 'self' from other vessels

-Sometimes we want to treat host vessel reporting differently to the reporting of other vessels whose data had been received over AIS.
+Sometimes we want to report our host vessel differently to the reporting of other vessels whose data had been received over AIS.

 The following example disables reporting of all vessels other than